Spend as little as five minutes searching for Shopify CRMs online and you’ll notice there are a lot of solutions to choose from.

 This tool is straightforward to manage, designed to be one of the most adaptable CRM solutions on the market, and can support small businesses to global enterprises.

-Like HubSpot, Salesforce also comes with a MESA integration, which means there’s not much you can’t do.
-MESA users can easily connect Shopify to Salesforce and create complex workflows between the CRM platform and their store, reducing the time spent researching and corresponding with customers.
+Like HubSpot, Salesforce CRM also comes with a MESA integration, which means there’s not much you can’t do.
+MESA users can easily connect Shopify to Salesforce and create complex workflows between their contact management solution and their Shopify store, reducing the time spent researching and corresponding with customers.

-Pros: Shopify stores have a lot to benefit from Salesforce.
+Shopify stores have a lot to benefit from Salesforce CRM.
 You can respond to customer requests quickly and learn more about your audience.
-Salesforce is also completely customizable and has many advanced marketing integrations.
-Salesforce is probably best suited for heavily regulated businesses with highly specific needs.
+Salesforce is also completely customizable and has many advanced marketing campaign integrations for email marketing, ecommerce analytics and contact management.
+It is probably best suited for heavily regulated businesses with highly specific needs.

 Given its complexity, it is also not uncommon to have technical issues while implementing Salesforce.
 Not only will you need to learn how to use the software, but you’ll need to identify the tools that are best suited for your business.
 Automated technical services can fail to resolve your issue, and it can take days to contact a live person from their support team.